OpenIdentityPlatform/OpenIdentityPlatform.org/blog/How-to-Setup-WebAuthn-Authentication-in-OpenAM.md

 landing-title: "How to Setup WebAuthn Authentication in OpenAM"
 landing-title2: "How to Setup WebAuthn Authentication and Registration in OpenAM"
 description: "How to Setup WebAuthn Authentication in OpenAM"
-keywords: 'WebAuthn, Authentication, Registration, Login, OpenAM, Access Management, Authentication, Authorization, Single Sign On,  Open Identity Platform'
+keywords: 'WebAuthn, passkeys, Authentication, Registration, Login, OpenAM, Access Management, Authentication, Authorization, Single Sign On,  Open Identity Platform'
 share-buttons: true
 ---